 Behind her histrionics, I could see a thriving sense of unity and non-apprehension.
 She would strike a conversation with just about anyone, completely unforced and in a ruthlessly random fashion.
 Rukku’s rustic eccentricity was famed through the neighborhood.
 However, while with someone, the milkman or her employer, she managed to command rapt attention.
 No word crossed that yellow grin unnoticed.

 Whether at home, in my granny’s kitchen, with the drivers downstairs or alone on the road, her smile would always be more than prominent.
-In the circumstances she seemed to live in, there was something about her unfailing grin which told me she was either a person of incredible wisdom or a retard.
-You’d know which conclusion I opted to settle with.
+In the circumstances she seemed to live in, there was something about her unfailing grin which told me she was either a person of incredible wisdom or an idiot.
+You know which conclusion I opted to settle with.

 Needless to say, she was poor (poorer than you can imagine).
 She would work in a few houses in the neighborhood and earn just enough to survive a few days.
 To earn some spare income, she would collect old scraps of plastic from the neighborhood and sell them to a local vendor.
 Her husband had left her and I believe her son had disowned her as well.
 There were days she went without a meal.
 On some of those days, she would come to my granny’s and feed on the day’s leftovers.